 Watering and Feeding

-Watering this plant with lukewarm water is best.
 Avoid using cold water or hard water.
 Rainwater is an option if you have hard water in your area.

 Use minimal water on the Sansevieria masoniana during dormant seasons.
-During the warmer months, especially if plants are in bright light, make sure the soil does not dry out.
-Warm temperatures and heat will dehydrate the soil faster.
+During the warmer months, especially if plants are in bright light, ensure the soil does not dry out.

-Soil Mix & Transplanting
+Soil Mix and Transplanting

-Repot your pot grown Masoniana every two to three years.
+Repot your pot-grown Masoniana every two to three years.
 Over time, the soil will become depleted of nutrients.
 Replanting your whale fin snake plant will help nourish the soil.

 Snake plants prefer sandy or loamy soil with a neutral PH.
-Pot grown Sansevieria masoniana needs a well drained potting mix.
+Pot-grown Sansevieria masoniana needs a well-drained potting mix.
 Select a container with drainage holes to help drain excess water out.

-Tips on the Best Soil for Snake Plants
+Related: Tips on the Best Soil for Snake Plants

 Grooming And Maintenance